JeongHan-Bae/SudokuSolver/README.md

 # Sudoku Solver

 This is a Sudoku solver program written in C++.
 It allows you to input Sudoku puzzles through the console and solves them using a backtracking algorithm.
-The program can handle puzzles with empty cells, denoted by '.' or '0', and will output the solved Sudoku grid or notify if the puzzle is invalid.
+The program can handle puzzles with empty cells, denoted by '.' or '0', and will output the solved Sudoku grid or notify if the puzzle is invalid (**which means that there is no solution for the sudoku puzzle**).

+**If there are several solutions for the sudoku, the program will automatically generate one.**

+All invalid input chars (not digit nor '.' , neither space) will be considered as empty cells.

 ## Files